Amazon Shopping List Tray

-This is a pattern found in the Amazon app that allow users to quickly add products to an existing shopping list and compare those items with speed and easiness.
+This is a solution found in the Amazon app that allows users to quickly add products to an existing shopping list and compare those items with speed and easiness.
+They can do this by dragging and dropping images to a virtual tray that shows up once the drag interaction starts.

 Amazon app users can tap and hold on images found on the different product listings to reveal a mini-thumbnail and a tray at the bottom of the app.

 The users can drag and drop that thumbnail into the tray which will display the last selected shopping list.
-The images of the tray point to the product listings of all the items contained in the shopping list.
+The images that show up in the tray, point to the product listings of all the items contained in the shopping list.

 Users can quickly navigate between the products by tapping the images.
 They can also minimize the tray which will reveal a floating action button that brings back the list tray.